oswaldsql/ConsoleExtensions.Proxy/Documentation/ChainMethodCalls.md

 }
 ```

-Not saving a lot of code i know, but it does give you [the posibility of adding tests](UnitTestConsoleOutput.md)
+Not saving a lot of code I know, but it also gives you [the posibility of adding tests](UnitTestConsoleOutput.md)